bokeh/bokeh/sphinx/source/docs/user_guide/compat.rst

 The `Panel`_ library provides a high-level reactive interface that makes it easy to build data-intensive dashboards and web applications on top of Bokeh.
-Panel enabless full interoperability between `Jupyter Notebooks`_ and `Bokeh server`_.
+Panel enables full interoperability between `Jupyter Notebooks`_ and `Bokeh server`_.
 This lets you develop or prototype applications in a notebook and deploy them on a server.
 Panel also interfaces with other plotting libraries and lets you incorporate multiple data-science